Harlem Heat: Early years (1993–1994)

 On June 22, 1993, the brothers debuted in WCW as the tag team Harlem Heat, with Booker renamed Kole and Lash renamed Kane.
 They were then billed from Harlem.
-Originally, they were supposed to be a pair of wrestling slaves won in a card game by manager Col. Rob Parker, but was changed due to racial sensitivity based on their look, coming out to the ring in wrist and foot shackles.
+Originally, they were supposed to be a pair of prisoners won in a card game by manager Col. Rob Parker, but was changed due to racial sensitivity based on their look, coming out to the ring in wrist and foot shackles.
 Harlem Heat debuted on WCW television by defeating local wrestlers Dave Hart and Mike Thor on the August 14 episode of WorldWide.
 On the August 21 episode of Saturday Night, Harlem Heat became villains by teaming with Sid Vicious to defeat Ron Simmons, 2 Cold Scorpio and Marcus Alexander Bagwell in a six-man tag team match.
 Harlem Heat made their pay-per-view debut at Fall Brawl on September 19 by teaming with Vader and Sid Vicious against Sting, Davey Boy Smith, Dustin Rhodes, and The Shockmaster in the WarGames match.
 They lost the match but were over as villains because of the caliber of fan favorites they wrestled.

 Harlem Heat suffered their first televised loss in WCW against Sting and Dustin Rhodes on the September 25 episode of Saturday Night.
 Shortly after, Harlem Heat ended their association with Col. Robert Parker.
 The following month, at Halloween Havoc, Harlem Heat teamed with The Equalizer against The Shockmaster, Ice Train and Charlie Norris in a losing effort.
 At Battlebowl, Kane was randomly partnered with Charlie Norris in a Lethal Lottery qualifying match against Big Van Vader and Cactus Jack in a losing effort.
 Kane was paired with Davey Boy Smith against Road Warrior Hawk and Rip Rogers in a losing effort.

 At SuperBrawl IV on February 20, 1994, Harlem Heat defeated Thunder and Lightning.
 Shortly after, Harlem Heat engaged in a feud with Marcus Alexander Bagwell and 2 Cold Scorpio which led to the two teams exchanging wins with one another.
 Harlem Heat were soon joined by Ron Simmons while Ice Train joined Bagwell and Scorpio.
 Both teams traded wins in six-man tag team matches.
 In July, Kole and Kane changed their names back to Booker T and Stevie Ray.